Groups

 Task Group

-A Task Group has the following characteristics:
+A Task Group has the following characteristics:- Has less than five members;

 - Can contain members from both site genres.